Dabomstew/universal-pokemon-randomizer/DEVGUIDE.md

 ## Misc Tweaks
 As stated before, Misc Tweak options are dynamically generated based on the values present in the `allTweaks` list of `MiscTweak.java`.
-Simply add your option to the list, doubling the value of the last option present in the list (e.g. if the last option's first argument is `4096`, yours must be `8192`).
-This enables the Misc Tweak to be saved to the proper bit and not interfere with any other setting.
+Simply add your option to the end of the list.
+This ensures it is given a new byte number that will not conflict with previous settings.

 You will also need to manually add the `toolTipText` and `name` to `Bundle.properties` as these are required fields in the constructor.
-The format must be `CodeTweaks.<field>.name` and `CodeTweaks.<field>.toolTipText` where <field> is the 2nd argument provided in the Misc Tewak constructor.
+The format must be `CodeTweaks.<field>.name` and `CodeTweaks.<field>.toolTipText` where `<field>` is the 1st argument provided in the Misc Tweak constructor.
 Remember that you must start the `toolTipText` value with `<html>`.
 See other Misc Tweaks for examples.

 As the enabling and disabling is handled elsewhere, the only thing left is to add the misc tweak to the list of options for whichever generation your tweak applies to.
-Open the RomHandler, edit the `miscTweaksAvailable` function and add the tweak to the `available` field.
+Open the appropriate RomHandler, edit the `miscTweaksAvailable` function and add the tweak to the `available` field.
 Then update the `applyMiscTweak` function to perform the desired modification.
 It is recommended to make a function that does this to enable future enhancements and easier unit testing.